Wednesday, February 25, 2009

 If you’re not getting the results you want from your workout, try adding a different cardiovascular activity to your weekly routine.
 Here's why: Based on your answers, we estimate that you burn close to the number of calories needed to help you grow younger, but you may be able to do even more.
 Most people can safely burn up . . . to 3,500 calories per week.
 However, talk to your doctor before you change your workout.
 Regular cardio activity can make your heart and arteries younger and stronger, enhance your immune system, protect you from stress and depression, and boost your brainpower.4 Ways to Increase Your Cardio

 Keep moving.
-Do anything that requires steadily moving your large muscles (thighs, butt, back, and chest) -- running, skating, cycling, skiing, power walking, swimming, dancing, jumping rope, and
+Do anything that requires steadily moving your large muscles (thighs, butt, back, and chest) -- running, skating, cycling, skiing, power walking, swimming, dancing, jumping rope, and doing household chores that take a little hustle (raking leaves, washing windows).

 Hop on a machine.
 Try the stair climber, elliptical trainer, treadmill, stationary bike, rowing machine, or cross-country skier.